ljc-dev/kpop-template/index.md

 ---
-pageTitle: John Smith's Photo Gallery
+pageTitle: Kpop Girl Groups
-heading: Photo Gallery
+heading: Kpop Girl Groups
-desc: A collection of recent images.
-Stock photos currently provided from Pexels.
-Add or remove images from the grid and customize your own image gallery!
+desc: A collection of Kpop Girl Groups. <br>I'm a fan of Boy Groups too but I don't have the motivation to look for guys pics 😁. <br>    By alphabetic order.
-firstName: John
+firstName: JC
-lastName: Smith
+lastName: Lee
 layout: base.njk
 ---